ConorFWild/pandda_2_gemmi/README.md

 6. Run `pandda.export` to prepare your results for refinement

 ## 1. Installation

-First of all you will need to install `ccp4/7.0.067`.
-This is in order to access the functionality of `pandda.inspect` and `pandda.export`, which do not function correctly in more recent versions.

 Once you have installed CCP4, it is recommended that you install PanDDA 2 in its own python 3.9 anaconda environment.
 If you do not have an Anaconda environment you can install one by following the instructions at https://www.anaconda.com/products/distribution#linux.